rubenwardy/minetest_modding_book/en/chapters/folders.md

     -    (optional) textures/ - images used by the mod, commonly in the format modname_itemname.png.
     -    (optional) sounds/ - sounds used by the mod.
     -    (optional) models/ - 3d models used by the mod.
     ...and any other Lua files to be included.
-These must be run from init.lua.

 Only the init.lua file is required in a mod for it to run on game load; however, the other items are needed by some mods to perform their functionality.